Computer model locks in 49ers vs. Eagles picks, score prediction, SGP

-49ers vs. Eagles: Where to watch NFL Wild Card, betting odds, score prediction, SGP picks, sportsbook promos
+Eagles vs. 49ers: Where to watch NFL Wild Card, betting odds, score prediction, SGP picks, sportsbook promos

 How to bet San Francisco 49ers vs. Philadelphia Eagles in NFL Wild Card action